One of the main design goals of CubicWeb was to support iterative and agile

 query, either to interrogate or update.
 A result set object is returned.

-- add_entity(etype, *args, **kwargs), adds a nes entity type of the given
+- add_entity(etype, *args, **kwargs), adds a new entity of the given type.

-type.
-The attribute and relation values are specified using the named and
+The attribute and relation values are specified as named positional

 8.6.
 Workflow creation